-The total OPEB liability in the June 30, 2021 actuarial valuation was determined using the following assumptions, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability as of June 30, 2022 was determined by applying updated procedures to the financial reporting actuarial valuation as of June 30, 2021 and rolling forward the total OPEB liability to June 30, 2022.
+The following assumptions were applied to all periods included in the measurement, unless otherwise specified:

-Inflation 2.75%

 Salary increases 3.00%

-Discount rate 3.37%
+Discount rate 5.30%

-Healthcare cost trend rates 7.00%
+Healthcare cost trend rates 6.50%

 The discount rate used when the OPEB plan investments are insufficient to pay for future benefit payments are selected from the range of bond indices, including Bond Buyer Go 20-Bond Municipal Bond Index, S&P Municipal Bond 20-Year High Grade Rate Index, and Fidelity 20-Year Go Municipal Bond Index.
-The final equivalent single discount rate used for this year's valuation is 3.37%.
+The final equivalent single discount rate used for this year's valuation is 5.30%.
 The Trust is expected to be depleted by 2045 based on the current funding strategy.